t3chyy/WeatherRadioMod/README.md

 The Weather Radio Mod adds various different kind of weather and AM/FM radios into Minecraft for your decorating needs!

+This mod is currently unreleased but feel free to build it and try it yourself!

 # Models in this mod currently

 - Midland WR100 White